drmikehenry/install-linux/install-linux.md

 - Check "Install third-party software...".
 - Installation type:
   - Choose "Erase disk and install Ubuntu":
     - Advanced Features: Erase disk and use ZFS Alternatively, choose "Something else" for custom partitioning.
 - Choose "Install now".
 - Where are you?: `New_York`
 - Who are you?:
   - Your name: `Power User`
-  - Your computer's name: `ubuntu22-04` (for example; use single word, not a FQDN, no underscore).
+  - Your computer's name with FQDN: `ubuntu2204.domain.com` (for example;
+    use no underscores; don't put `.` in hostname)
   - Username: `poweruser`
   - Password: `the_actual_password`
   - (Note: this user will have UID=1000.)